Dronifion/MultithreadTpl/README.md

 # MultithreadTpl
-To test various function of Task Parallel Library (TPL)
+To test various functions of Task Parallel Library (TPL)